CamN129/CUDA-Raytracer/README.md

 ## Future Work

-I hope to extend this project to include the sequels The Next Week and The Rest of Your Life.
+I hope to extend this project to include the sequels [_Ray Tracing: The Next Week_](https://raytracing.github.io/books/RayTracingTheNextWeek.html) and [_Ray Tracing: The Rest of Your Life_](https://raytracing.github.io/books/RayTracingTheRestOfYourLife.html).